Wilkes-Barre, Pennsylvania: Parks and recreation

 Wilkes-Barre has a Downtown Riverfront Park system that contains 91 acres of open space.

 Kirby Park is a public park located along the western bank of the Susquehanna River.
 Kirby Park is one of the region's most valued recreational resources.
 Given to the city of Wilkes-Barre by the Kirby Family, the park welcomes hundreds of thousands each year.
 The park is the setting for the city's annual Cherry Blossom Festival (held during the last weekend of April) and the city's July 4 Celebration.
 Its amenities include tennis courts, a fitness trail, pond, walking paths, running track, softball fields, parking area, volleyball courts, pavilions, and more.

 Nesbitt Park is also located on the west side of the Susquehanna River.
 It is located across from Kirby Park.
 Nesbitt is open to the public.
 It has walking paths and areas for picnicking.

 The River Common is located along the eastern bank of the Susquehanna River.
 The Market Street Bridge bisects the park.
 The River Common joins with the Luzerne County Courthouse grounds.
 Its features include a 750-person amphitheater, paved walk-ways, gardens, ornamental trees, seating areas, a fishing pier, and two grand gateways connecting the city to the river.

+Wilkes-Barre is also home to two municipal golf courses: Hollenback Golf Course, a nine-hole course located within the city, and Wilkes-Barre Golf Club, an 18-hole public course designed by Geoffrey Cornish in nearby Bear Creek Township.